Impress your guests with this homemade recipe for Chicken Francaise. It’s so easy and delicious, you’ll have it on regular rotation.

 Instructions

-- Using a very sharp knife, slice each chicken breast in half horizontally then Put the chicken breasts on a cutting board and lay a piece of plastic wrap over them.
+- Using a sharp knife, slice each chicken breast horizontally into two or three slices.
+Put the slices on a cutting board and lay a piece of plastic wrap over them.
 Pound the chicken breasts with a meat mallet or rolling pin until they are about a quarter-inch thick.
+Season with salt.

-- Put the flour in a shallow platter and season with salt and pepper and mix to combine.
+- Put the flour in a shallow platter and season with a little salt and pepper, and mix to combine.

 - In a separate shallow bowl, beat the eggs with 3 tablespoons of water.